isovector/certainty-by-construction/src/book/1-agda.lagda.md

   true   ∨ other = true
 ```

-Because we wrote `other`---rather than any of the constructors of `type:Bool`--- Agda
-knows we don't want to perform a pattern match.
-Instead, this introduces a new
-variable `other : Bool`.
-In the `ctor:false` case, we simply return this argument,
-and in the `ctor:true` case we ignore it completely because we've already found the
-`ctor:true` we're looking for.
+Pay attention to the syntax highlighting here, as this is the first time it is
+taking advantage of the compiler's knowledge.
+Here, we've written `other` on the
+right side of `def:_∨_`, and Agda has colored it black rather than the usual
+red.
+This is because Agda reserves the red for *constructors* of the type, of
+which there are only two (`ctor:true` and `ctor:false`.)
+By writing anything
+*other* than the name of a constructor, Agda assumes we'd like to treat such a
+thing as a variable binding.

+In both cases, we now have a new variable `other :` `type:Bool` in scope,
+although we only end up using it when the first argument was `ctor:false`.

+As our Agda examples get more complicated, being able to quickly read the
+information conveyed in the syntax highlighting will dramatically improve your
+life.
+Red identifiers are reserved for constructors of a type.
+Blue is for types
+and functions, and black is for locally-bound constant variables---all three of
+which are visible in this last example.

-Note that we call `other` a variable, but **it is a variable in the mathematical
+Note that we call `other` a variable, but it is a variable in the mathematical
-sense rather than in the usual programming sense.** This variable is a way of
+sense rather than in the usual programming sense.
+This variable is a way of
 talking about something whose value we don't know, like the $x$ in the
 expression $f(x) = 2x$ (but not like the $x$ in $x^2 = 9$.)
 Here, $x$ exists,
 but its value is set once and for all by the user of $f$.
 When we are talking